Note: this topic is very important from a PMP and PMI-RMP exam point of view. You may see several questions from this topic on your PMP exam.

 In the enhance risk response strategy, the opportunity may or may not be realized.

-Suppose you’re constructing a school building, and suddenly the client comes and tells you that if you complete the job two months earlier than planned, he will give a monetary reward.
+Suppose you’re constructing a school building, and suddenly the client tells you that if you complete the job two months earlier than planned, he will give a monetary reward.

 Therefore, you take several measures to realize the opportunity.
-You fast-tracking and crashing.
+You utilize fast-tracking and crashing.

 As you can see in the above example, you’re only trying to complete the project early to gain the opportunity; i.e. you are only increasing the probability of completing the project early; there is no guarantee you will realize the opportunity.